 EPP - An External Passed Parameter is a data point provided via an independent file.
 Data fields are sent in a separate data file and are matched up by the client, which are then loaded to the portal or appended by IS (in contrast to a CPP, which loads the data at the time of submission).
-Using CPPs or EPPs is dependent on the type of deployment and how the client's system can efficiently pass the data to ForeSee.
+Using CPPs or EPPs is dependent on the type of deployment and how the client's system can efficiently pass the data to Predictive Experience.

 Latent - A group of questions which focus on a particular aspect of the subject being measured.
 For example, the Look and Feel latent score of a web site is derived from responses to questions concerning the visual aspect, or appearance, of the user interface, such as color scheme or font size.

 Measure - A survey which is usually focused on a specific channel, such as a web site or in-store purchasing experience.